1jour1vin

 First Growth

-"The first vintage produced in the new underground cellar, this wine is simply delicious, stylish and has immense potential! ~ Guide Hachette"
+“The first vintage produced in the new underground cellar, this wine is simply delicious, elegant, and has immense potential! ~ Guide Hachette”

-"This 2022 vintage once again demonstrates the full potential of this elite wine grown on limestone plateau, which has now produced a third Favorite four editions after the 2020 and 2019 vintages.
-Crafted with finesse, it displays all the attributes of a very great Saint-Émilion, with intense aromas of black fruits nuanced with delicate floral notes and a pure, full-bodied palate with discreet oak, underscored by beautiful freshness and perfectly refined tannins.
-Very long, dynamic, and exceptionally elegant, it is simply delicious, stylish, and has immense potential.
-Irresistible."
-(Guide Hachette 2026) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+"This 2022 vintage demonstrates, once again, the full potential of this elite cru situated on the limestone plateau, which has now earned its third Favorite four editions, following the 2020 and 2019 vintages.
+Crafted with finesse, it displays all the attributes of a truly great Saint-Émilion, centered on intense aromas of black fruit nuanced by delicate floral notes and a pure, full-bodied palate with subtle oak, underscored by beautiful freshness and perfectly refined tannins.
+Very long, dynamic, and of rare elegance, it is simply delicious, full of style, and with immense potential.
+Irresistible.”
+(Guide Hachette 2026) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Pavie Macquin wines at the best price in a private sale!